 It has opened my eyes to accepting other challenges and I would encourage you to find something to challenge yourself.
 Something that requires consistency, motivation and allows you to grow and learn by taking small but significant daily steps.

 It’s suggested that for consistency, a minimum of 31 consecutive days is ideal.
-When doing something like this, day 20 is usually the hardest day as this is the day when most people give up.
+Day 20 is usually the hardest day as this is the day most people give up.
 You will need to dig deep to stay motivated to get to day 31.

 Remember, it’s OK to start a challenge on any day of the year.
 It doesn’t have to be 1st January, there are 364 other days to start from too.